gakimball/next-starter/README.md

 - `HOST`: hostname for server.
 Defaults to `localhost`.
 - `PORT`: port to serve on.
 Defaults to `3000`.
 - `BASE_URL`: URL of server.
 Use this to make server requests to the correct host.
 Defaults to `http://[HOST]:[PORT]`, borrowing from the `HOST` and `PORT` variables.
-- `ENFORCE_HTTPS`: redirect all HTTP requests to HTTPS.
-Defaults to disabled.
 - `PASSWORD_PROTECT`: gate all server access with a login form.
-Use `username:password` (with a colon) to require a username/password combo, or use `password` (without a colon) to just require a password.
+Use `username:password` to set a username/password combo.
-- `REMOTE_DEVTOOLS`: enable the display of devtools in production mode.
-Defaults to disabled.

 # License